What is Underwater Welding?

-Visual, video and photographic examination can also be carried out during maintenance inspection on any underwater structures as shown below
+Visual, video, and photographic examination can also be carried out during maintenance inspection on any underwater structures as shown below

-In order to carry out a proper visual and NDT check, blast cleaning has to be carried out to remove all seawater organisms that grow on the underwater structure as shown on the photograph in Fig. 5.
+In order to carry out a proper visual and NDT check, blast cleaning has to be carried out to remove all seawater organisms that grow on the underwater structure as shown in the photograph in Fig. 5.